-While the children are young and learning how to ski, or if you have beginner skiers in your group, then Plaine-Joux is the ideal ski station au Pays du Mont-Blanc for multiple reasons:
+While the children are young and learning how to ski, or if you have beginner skiers in your group, then Plaine-Joux in Passy is the ideal ski station au Pays du Mont-Blanc for multiple reasons:

 - it’s a small, family-oriented ski resort;

 - there are 12km of wide, gentle, sunny pistes (green, blue and red) with stunning views of the Mont Blanc Massif;

 - this is an affordable ski resort, with different ski passes available for your different needs (2 hours, 4 hours, day pass, multi-day pass, family pass, seasonal pass . . . ) / you can now charge up or buy your forfait online;

 - there is l‘Espace Lutins for small children;

 - there are 6 drag-lifts (no cable-cars, bubble-lifts or chair-lifts) and a NEW (2018) magic carpet Le Gypaète;

 - there is a designated sledging/snow-tubing area;

 - there are TWO great snow-shoe trails through the woods for non-skiers to enjoy while the little ones have their ski lessons;